Feb 20, 2026·6 min read·5 visits

-Here is the critical patch logic:
+Here is the patch logic introduced in src/app.js:

 // Security: Force download of HTML files in sites' files directories to prevent XSS